General situation

 - Sea state

-- Slight or moderate, becoming rough for a time near Rattray Head.
+- Mainly moderate, becoming moderate or rough later, occasionally very rough for a time in north.

 - Weather